-Over the past five years, research sponsorship totalling more than £4.5 million has been received from NERC, EU, DSTL, NASA, NSF, Government department such as the Met Office and Home Office, and industry.
+Our research is sponsored through competitive funding from NERC, EU, DSTL, NASA, NSF, Government department such as the Met Office and Home Office, and industry.

-CACP's research programmes are supported by extensive specialist computational resources, field measurement campaigns, and more than 400 sq.m of dedicated office and laboratory facilities.
+CACP's research programmes are supported by extensive specialist computational resources, field measurement campaigns, and more than 400 square metre of dedicated office and laboratory facilities.

-Our research performed well in REF 2014 with the majority of the research submitted rated as world-leading or internationally excellent.
+In the last Research Exercise Framework (REF 2014), our research performed well with the majority of the research submitted rated as world-leading or internationally excellent.